clulab/releases/emnlp2019-masking/nn/README.md

 # Fact Verification using Mean Teacher in PyTorch

-Here we will take the output of the tagging process and feed it as input to a decomposable attention.
+Here we will take the output of the tagging process and feed it as input to a [decomposable attention](https://arxiv.org/pdf/1606.01933.pdf) based neural network model.